First Time Home Buyers

-Mortgage lenders will look for at least a 5% down payment, which is 5% of the purchase price of your home.
-Generally a down payment of 5%-20% is given, which is considered a high ratio mortgage and requires mortgage default insurance, also known as CMHC insurance.
+Mortgage lenders will look for at least a 5% down payment for properties up to $500,000.
+For properties between $500,000-$1,000,000, the minimum down payment for new insured mortgages is 10% for the portion of the house price above $500,000.
+For properties with a purchase price over $1,000,000 a down payment of at least 20% is required.
+A down payment of 5%-20% is considered a high ratio mortgage and requires mortgage default insurance, also known as CMHC insurance.
 The mortgage default insurance (CMHC) is for the lender to protect them in the event that the borrower defaults on the mortgage.

 Should I use a mortgage broker or my bank?
 How much money can I borrow and what are the current interest rates?